neuroergolab/neuroergolab.github.io/_pages/team.md

 </div>
 <div class="col-sm-10 clearfix">
   <p>
-    Jeevan Jayasuriya holds a BS in Mechatronics Engineering from the Open University of Sri Lanka, a BS in Physics from the University of Sri Jayewardenepura, and an MS in Mechanical Engineering from Clarkson University.
+    <a href="https://www.linkedin.com/in/jeevan-jayasuriya-349a952a5/">Jeevan Jayasuriya</a> holds a BS in Mechatronics Engineering from the Open University of Sri Lanka, a BS in Physics from the University of Sri Jayewardenepura, and an MS in Mechanical Engineering from Clarkson University.
 His research interests include assistive device design, neuroergonomics, control systems, robotics, and machine learning.
   </p>
 </div>
 </div>